adriaandotcom/laspalmas.adriaan.io/_posts/living-in-las-palmas-for-half-a-year.md

 ## So what are you next plans?

 At the moment I'm in Amsterdam and I'm planing to stay here for two months.

-It does not feel like the end of something, it feels like the start.
-To be continued...

-.
+While I'm here I will try to buy a house somewhere in the center.
+My budget is € 275.000,- so if you hear something, give me a ping.